 A: ORS 431A.190 states that regulation of the retail sale of tobacco products and inhalant delivery systems must be administered and enforced consistently throughout the state.
-This means that both OHA and local programs will be following the same protocols and will not be adapting them at the local level.
+This means that both OHA and local programs will be following the same protocols, and local programs can't adapt protocols locally.
 If a locality has more protective local standards for tobacco retail sales, those standards must be enforced with local funds.